Transviolet

 Transviolet is an alternative pop-rock band formed in the United States in 2015, consisting of lead vocalist Sarah McTaggart, with Judah McCarthy, Michael Panek, and Jon Garcia as musicians and writers.
 The band initially formed online before moving to the West Coast to collaborate in person.
 Transviolet gained initial recognition after a local publicity stunt, celebrity endorsements, and after being selected for a Google Play commercial.
-They have released three EPs and three singles, and have played a number of high-profile tours and festivals.
+They have released four albums, three EPs and three singles, and have played a number of high-profile tours and festivals.